Here are the Confederate memorials that will be removed after Charlottesville

 Florida

 The Hillsborough County Board of Commissioners voted in July to remove the Memoria In Aeterna monument, which honors Confederate soldiers, from a county courthouse.
-The county commission voted Wednesday that the monument will only be removed if donations can be raised to cover the cost, estimated to be as high as $280,000.
-The money must be raised by September 16, the commission said.
+The board voted Wednesday that the monument would only be removed if donations could be raised to cover half the cost, estimated to be as high as $280,000.

-The Tampa Bay Buccaneers, Lightning and Rays donated an undisclosed amount of money to help move the statue, the teams said in a joint statement Thursday.
-The teams said the monument “does not reflect the values of our community.”
+By Friday, more than $52,000 in donations had been raised via GoFundMe.
+In a joint statement Thursday, the Tampa Bay Buccaneers, Lightning and Rays said the sports teams also had donated an undisclosed amount of money.
+The GoFundMe site now says the necessary money has been raised.

-“Now more than ever before, we must stand united and committed to diversity and inclusion as we all attempt to heal from the tragedy in Charlottesville,” the statement read.
+“Now more than ever before, we must stand united and committed to diversity and inclusion as we all attempt to heal from the tragedy in Charlottesville,” the teams’ statement said.

+The monument will be relocated to a private cemetery.
+It is expected to come down as soon as September 4.

 The board is also expected to relocate the Hillsborough County Civil War Veterans Monument.